gjohns03/AT-Web/at_web_offering/develop.md

 ###Building Blocks

-Build blocks with Views to allow the content to be editable by the clients.
+Build Basic Block with Views to allow the block content to be editable by users.

-*Basic Block*
+**Basic Block**

 1. Structure > Views > Add new view
     2. "View name" = Editable Content Block